ireaneus/CDI/PersonalStatement.md

 - **Scripture References**:
   - *John 14:16-17* – "The Spirit of truth... abides with you and will be in you."
   - *Romans 8:9* – "You are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you."

 ---

-### Scripture
-"I believe in the 66 books that make up the complete canon of scripture known as the Bible.
-They are the divinely inspired, infallible, inerrant, and immutable Word of God.
-God preordained the writers, their timing in history, and their personal experiences to bring their unique perspective and style.
-God's sovereign hand ensured that their words convey His message with meticulous accuracy.
-The Bible is the living word, the authoritative source for faith and practice, it is sufficient for teaching, correcting, and equipping believers for righteous living."
-- **Key Scriptures**:
-  -  2 Timothy 3:16-17;
-  -  2 Peter 1:20-21;
-  -  Revelation 22:18-19;
-  -  Deuteronomy 4:2;
-  -  Matthew 5:18

----